St. George Theatre

 Located in the historic St. George district of Staten Island, close to the Staten Island ferry terminal.
 The St. George Theatre is the most magnificent theatre on Staten Island.
 A beautiful 2,800 seat theatre, Solomon Brill of the Isle Theatrical Company broke ground in August of 1928, and the doors of this palatial emporium opened on December 4, 1929.
-The cost of the project, which included an attached office complex, was two million dollars, $500,000 of which was fore the theatre.
+The cost of the project, which included an attached office complex, was two million dollars, $500,000 of which was for the theatre.
 Brill, who owned several other theatres on Staten Island and once owned a nickelodeon with William Fox (later of 20th Century Fox fame), promised to bring top-of-the-line vaudeville to the borough for an admission fee of 75 cents.
 He envisioned the St. George Theatre as a dream show-house rivalling Manhattan’s cathedrals of cinema.
 At a time when many of the larger movie houses were built by the big Hollywood studios, Brill was an independent owner of 15 theatres in the NCY area.
 Prior to his death in 1932, he sold one half of his interest in the St. George Theatre to Joseph Kohn, who later sold it to the Fabian Theatre chain.

 Staten Island’s newest movie & vaudeville house outshone most of its competitors of the day, including Manhattan’s Capitol Theatre on Broadway.
-Some of the unique features of the theatre included the absence of any obstructions, a $25,000 Wurlitzer 240 special organ with a 3 manual console and 30 ranks, an advanced cooling & heating system, one of the largest cantilevered balconies ever built and velvet seats, gilded balconies and grand staircases.
+Some of the unique features of the theatre included the absence of any obstructions, a $25,000 Wurlitzer 240 special organ with a 3 manual console and 30 ranks, an advanced cooling & heating system, one of the largest cantilevered balconies ever built and velvet seats, gilded balconies and grand staircases completed the picture.